vre-hub/vre-dev/infrastructure/cluster/flux/README.md

 Refer to the [official flux docs](https://fluxcd.io/flux/) for information on how to add manifests e. g. helm charts and add kustomizations.

+## How to add and synchronise a helm chart via flux

+Because flux is going to keep everything sync, you have to used the flux "syntax" to add Helm charts.

+How to do :
+ 1. Create manually the desired namespace: `kubectl create namespace <NAMESPACE>`
+ 2. Add the following flux files:
+     - The flux `namespace` file with the namespace you just created.
+     - The flux `HelmReposity` pointing to the URL of the Helm chart.